freedomofpress/securedrop-workstation-docs/docs/admin/reference/securing_workstation.rst

   storage on boot.
 All users will need this password.
 - the Qubes system user password, required to log in.
 All users will need this password
-- *SecureDrop Client* login credentials.
+- *SecureDrop App* login credentials.
 These are the same credentials that are used by journalists and administrators to log in to the *Journalist Interface*, and are unique per user.